airbytehq/airbyte/airbyte-ci/connectors/pipelines/README.md

 ### <a id="migrate-to-manifest-only-command"></a>`migrate-to-manifest-only` command

 This command migrates valid connectors to the `manifest-only` format.
-It contains three steps:
+It contains two steps:

-1. Check -> Validates whether a connector is a candidate for the migration.
+1. Check: Validates whether a connector is a candidate for the migration.
 If not, the operation will be skipped.
-2. Strip -> Strips out all unneccessary files/folders, leaving only the root-level manifest, metadata, icon, and acceptance/integration test files
+2. Migrate: Strips out all unneccessary files/folders, leaving only the root-level manifest, metadata, icon, and acceptance/integration test files.
+Unwraps the manifest (references and `$parameters`) so it's compatible with Connector Builder.
-3. Update -> Updates the connector's metadata and test-config, and generates a templated README

 #### Examples